September 21, 2024

 "And on God I rely for guidance, Exalted be He," I said.

-The man came and did his work as he had before.
+The man came and worked as he had before.
 When I counted out his wage, I added something extra, but he refused to accept, and when I pressed it on him he became irate and took off.
 I was pained at this, and followed after him, cajoling him until he accepted his stated wage and nothing more.

 After a while, we needed work done again, and I went back on a Saturday but could not find him.
 "He's sick," they told me when I asked around.
 "He used to come on Saturdays and work for a dirham and a daniq.
 The rest of the week he lived on one daniq a day.
 But now he isn't well."